tomas-raul/MultiTask/README.md

 - Priorities of task - you can add task priority - that's not thread priority, but place in the TaskQueue - tpFirst,tpHigh,tpNormal,tpLow,tpLast (default)<br/>
 - Priorities can be globaly disabled<br/>
 - Tasks is normal Threads<br/>
+- UPDATE - Precompiler is done - as alfa prerelease, but i use it in production (for test)

 <b>Some properties (planed, in near future) :</b><br/>